 No one sets out filing their personal or business taxes thinking that they will face an audit.
 Even if you are cautious and only write off what you can, you may still find yourself subjected to an audit one day.

 Dealing with the Internal Revenue Service (IRS) can be daunting.
 As a consumer, you are easily intimidated by this agency because you know that they can garnish your wages or even place liens on your property if you were to fall behind on taxes.

 Any time you are dealing with an IRS audit, it is advised you at least consult with a tax attorney.
 A tax attorney can alleviate some (hopefully all) of the stress that comes from an audit, minimize penalties, and help you get through the process quickly.

-Here Is Why You Should Consult a Jersey City Tax Attorney
+Here Is Why You Should Consult a Bergen County Tax Attorney

 At first glance, an audit might not seem like anything scary.
 You have done nothing wrong, so you assume that if you hand over the necessary documentation and go through the process, the IRS will let you go without a dime owed.